 The Chartered Institute of Logistics and Transport

-The Derby & Derbyshire Rail Forum (DDRF) represents the largest cluster of rail companies in the world - over 100 businesses across the East Midlands, employing over 25,000 people and contributing £2.6 billion to the local economy.
+Rail Forum Midlands, formerly known as the Derby and Derbyshire Rail Forum (DDRF), represents over 150 businesses across the Midlands, employing over 25,000 people and contributing £2.6bn to the local economy.

 Rail Supply Group (RSG)

 The Rail Supply Group (RSG) brings together industry and government to lead the renewal of the domestic supply chain so that it can best meet the demands of tomorrow's railway, whether at home or abroad.
-Through its leadership role the RSG will give direction and support so that the supply chain can grow employment and market share, and by so doing make a significant contribution to the entire UK economy.
 Details of our vision, and the work streams that we have established to bring this about, can be found on the Rail Supply Group website.

 For further details visit www.railsupplygroup.org